 That distinction matters.

-Cross-border Jewish NGOs that want to do credible work cannot only move resources.
+Cross-border Jewish NGOs that want to do credible work need more than resource transfer.
 They also need a theory of partnership that avoids treating local communities as clients for foreign expertise.
+The site's separate profile of American Jewish World Service is the natural companion here because AJWS makes that local-partner model explicit rather than leaving it implied.

 Cross-border work usually combines money, networks, and public voice